-About the Coronavirus Pandemic (COVID graphs as of March 1, 2021.)
+About the Coronavirus Pandemic (Graphs as of April 29, 2021

 The coronavirus pandemic has affected all aspects of our lives, and club social activities are no exception.
 We continue to monitor the situation for current Florida-specific information and are taking action to adjust to this new reality.